austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-CherryBlossom/README.md

 But it doesn't make sense, right?
 Showing blossom picture.

-So let's think what content we can get from this PNG file.
+So let's think of what content we can get from this PNG file.

 Do some basic steganography check, nothing yield possible outcome.